SAP/sap-btp-service-operator/README.md

 **Note:**<br> It isn't possible to enable automatic credentials rotation to an already-rotated `ServiceBinding` (with the `services.cloud.sap.com/stale` label).

 [Back to top](#sap-business-technology-platform-sap-btp-service-operator-for-kubernetes)

+## PreventDeletion

+You can mark any service instance resource as "prevent deletion" by adding the following annotation: services.cloud.sap.com/preventDeletion: "true".
+This annotation will cause any deletion of the serivce instance to fail until the annotaion will be removed or until its value will not be "true".

 ## Multitenancy
 You can configure the SAP BTP service operator to work with more than one subaccount in the same Kubernetes cluster.
 This means that different namespaces can be connected to different subaccounts.